nathan-barry/nathan.rs/content/posts/curserve.md

 ## The Birth (and Death) of a Research Direction

-Instantly, we decided to make two small pivots:
+Right off the bat, we decided to make two small pivots:

 1. The subprocess overhead is negligible.
 We felt like network latency would dominate and thus threw out the tool daemon.
 2. Our system should be transparent.
 Forcing people to SSH into the server changes the user workflow.
 Instead, we should have a copy of the codebase on both the client and server and stream changes to each other.